jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   *  Understand the difference between absolute and relative pathing.
   *  Know basic tools for traversing and modifying the contents of the filesystem.
   *  Understand the nomenclature describing file permissions and security
+  *  Understand the sudo command and root user paradigm

 __Outcomes__